kevinschaich/react-full-stack-starter/README.md

 ]
 ```

-You could change the mapping to:
+You could change the mapping to populate the `name` field of each item on the page like so:

 ```jsx
   const items = this.state.items.map(